 When the hardest bites have been inhibited, the next step is to startle and redirect after medium-force bites.
 Spend time working at each level to ensure that your dog has a firm understanding.

 3. Eliminate mouthiness altogether.

-Finally, once the puppy has learned to mouth people with only the gentlest of pressure, teach him not to do this at all by employing the same technique in response to any occasion in which his teeth touch delicate human skin, hair or clothes.
+Finally, once the puppy has learned to mouth people with only the gentlest of pressure, teach them not to do this at all by employing the same technique in response to any occasion in which their teeth touch delicate human skin, hair, or clothes.

 A common mistake when using this method is to make the yelping sound and then fail to redirect the puppy.
 In most cases, although the sound will startle the puppy into a break in the mouthing, they will go right back to it unless given another, more appropriate object to focus on.
 Many people begin by doing both steps (startle and redirect), but as time goes on, they switch to startling without bothering to redirect.
-They then report that the technique doesn’t work.
+It’s important to stay consistent.

 If you adopted puppy siblings — and they fight nonstop — you could be dealing with littermate syndrome.
 Here’s everything you need to know.

 Two animal behavior experts agree it’s usually play fighting.
 Here’s how you can tell.